fantasycalendar/FoundryVTT-Tagger/README.md

                                  that will be searched for

 @param 	{object} 	options	 An optional object that can contain any of the following:
-                                    - matchAll {boolean}         - whether the object must contain all of the provided tags
+                                    - matchAll {boolean}         - If true, the object must contain only the provided tags
                                     - caseInsensitive {boolean}	 - whether the search is case insensitive
                                     - objects {array} 	         - an array of objects to test
                                     - ignore {array}             - an array of objects to ignore
                                     - sceneId {string}	         - a string ID for the scene to search in

 @returns {Promise}      A promise that will resolve when all objects have been found, returning an array